ControlSystemStudio/phoebus/services/save-and-restore/doc/index.rst

 The body can specify a new name or description, or both.
 On top of that the list of PVs can be updated.
 It should be noted though that the specified list will replace the existing one, i.e. all PVs that must remain in the updated configuration data must be listed in the body.
-Any PVs in the existing configuration data that are missing from the body will be removed..
+Any PVs in the existing configuration data missing from the body will be removed.

 Snapshot Endpoints